ytpzh/discordjsbot13.1.0slash/README.md

 # Discord.JS 13.1.0 Bot (Slash Commands)
 This is a Demo Bot of Discord JS v13.1.0 .
-You can adjust or edit the bot has you want.
+You can adjust or edit the bot as you want.
 ### Prerequisites
 Install [Node 16 (or newer)](https://nodejs.org/en/) and [Git](https://git-scm.com/download/)